-In Bluebeam Revu 2018 you are able to compare differences between two similar documents.
+In Bluebeam Revu 2018 and 2019, you are able to compare differences between two similar documents.
 For example, you can compare what changes have occurred between an original drawing and a revision.
 Revu makes this easy; instead of having to look back and forth between the two documents, you can use the Compare Documents tool, which scans the two documents and either overlays them and dims the original document, leaving the changes from the revision at their normal opacity, or highlights the changes using the cloud tool.
 This article will show you the basics of using the Compare Documents tool, with examples using the 64x Bluebeam Revu 2018 eXtreme edition.

 With Revu open, navigate to the document dropdown menu and select ‘Compare Documents’ to launch the tool.